For healthcare and service providers

 During times of severe personal protective equipment (PPE) shortages, individual measures/alternatives combined with administrative and engineering controls should be considered to support maintenance of the healthcare system response to COVID-19.

 This guidance has been extracted from CDC's guidance on optimizing PPE supply and should not be used independently without reviewing the complete CDC guidance for context and recommendations.

 - Face protection for housing and shelter staff working in close contact with people with confirmed or suspected COVID-19 infection

 There are currently no restrictions on who can be tested for COVID-19 and commercial testing is becoming more available.
-Healthcare providers may test any patient with symptoms consistent with COVID-19 but until testing supplies and laboratory capacity are widely available, Public Health is asking providers to follow the below recommendations.
+Healthcare providers should test all patients with symptoms consistent with COVID-19 regardless of their age or health status and individuals who have been in close contact with someone who has tested positive for COVID-19.